Dennis Farina: Personal life

 Farina was married to Patricia Farina from 1970 until their divorce in 1980.
 They had three sons, Dennis Jr., Michael and Joseph (who is also an actor); two granddaughters, Brianna and Olivia; and four grandsons, Michael, Tyler, Matthew and Eric.
 He lived with his longtime girlfriend Marianne Cahill in Chicago and Scottsdale, Arizona.

 A lifelong Chicago Cubs fan, he played a Cubs fan in a 1988 revival of the successful 1977 Organic Theater Company stage play Bleacher Bums, written by and starring fellow Chicago actors Joe Mantegna and Dennis Franz.

+In February 2005, Farina won the Scripps Howard Super Sage Award.
+He was the only participant in Scripps Howard's Celebrity Super Bowl Poll to correctly predict New England Patriots would beat Philadelphia Eagles in Super Bowl XXXIX.

 Farina was arrested on May 11, 2008, for carrying a loaded .22-caliber pistol through Los Angeles International Airport security.
-He was taken to the Los Angeles Police Department's Pacific Division and booked on suspicion of carrying a concealed weapon, with bail set at $25,000.
+He was charged with carrying a concealed weapon, with bail set at $25,000.
 He claimed he had simply forgotten the weapon was still in his briefcase and never intended to take it on a plane.
 After police determined the weapon was unregistered, the charges were upgraded to a felony and bail was increased to $35,000.
 After reaching a plea agreement with prosecutors, he pleaded no contest and was sentenced to two years' probation on July 17, 2008.

 Death

-Farina died on July 22, 2013, in a Scottsdale, Arizona hospital from a pulmonary embolism.
-He was buried at Mount Carmel Cemetery at Hillside, Illinois.
+Farina died on July 22, 2013 at the age of 69, in a Scottsdale, Arizona hospital from a pulmonary embolism.
+He was buried at Mount Carmel Cemetery in Hillside, Illinois.